 In some hotels certain breeds are excluded, while others require vaccination certificates.
 Some hotels provide bedding and water bowls, while others expect you to bring your own.
 One thing that is common among all hotels in Ireland that allow dogs, is that you need to notify them in advance that you are bringing a dog with you.
 There may be only a few rooms in a particular hotel that are pet-friendly, so you have to book well in advance.

 I have divided this list of hotels in Ireland that allow dogs by official hotel ratings, however some of the 3-star hotels have excellent reviews from pet owners.
-I have also included some recommended self catering options at the end too.
+I have included some recommended self catering options at the end and you can read my post on dog friendly Airbnbs in Ireland here.
 I hope you enjoy it and it helps you plan a holiday in Ireland with your pet in the near future.

 5-Star Hotels in Ireland that Allow Dogs:

 Ashford Castle is arguably Ireland’s best hotel, if not one of the world’s best.
 You can rest assured that yourself and your canine friend will be spoilt in Ashford Castle.
 In fact Ashford Castle believe your pet is a VIP too (Very Important Pet)!
 Pet-friendly rooms are equipped with a choice of different sized comfy beds, cushions, duvets, fluffy towels, food, water bowls and a turndown treat.
 The vast Ashford Estate will ensure endless walking possibilities and you can pre-book dog sitting, dog walking and grooming services.

 Pets can not be left unattended in rooms and must be kept on a leash at all times.
 They are not allowed in dining, beverage or lounge venues.
 The cost for such lofty treatment is only €40 per dog per night, however, a damage deposit of €1000 is required per stay.
 Pre-booking is required in advance.
 See more here.